Led-adel-pilot/CogniGuide/README.md

         - Only re-processes when the file set actually changes (files added/removed/modified)
         - Automatically cleans up old cache entries (keeps last 10) to prevent memory issues
         - Includes development-mode debug logging for production troubleshooting
-        - Includes client-side file size validation (4.2 MB per file limit) to prevent server 413 errors
+        - Includes client-side file size validation (25 MB per file limit when using Supabase Storage) to prevent server 413 errors
         - Instantly serves cached results for identical file combinations, enabling immediate generation after clicking Generate
  *   **Mind Map Rendering:** The application uses a custom Markmap-like renderer implemented in `lib/markmap-renderer.ts` (and embedded within `components/MindMapModal.tsx` for HTML export).
 This renderer handles parsing markdown, measuring node sizes, laying out the tree, and drawing SVG connectors and HTML nodes.
 It includes logic for color variations, node collapsing/expanding, and pan/zoom functionality.
 It now features an intelligent **auto-fit-to-view** that centers and scales the mind map to be fully visible on initial load and during streaming.
 This behavior stops once the user interacts with the map.
     *   **Touch Support:** The renderer now includes comprehensive touch event handling for mobile devices, enabling single-finger panning and two-finger pinch-to-zoom gestures for intuitive navigation.